 The Dubai Metro does not accept cash fares, you must buy a Nol card which is reloadable.
 Tourists will want to buy the red card.
 The amount you pay is based on how many zones you travel.
-One zone is 4 dirhams, two zones are 6 dirhams and 3+ zones will set you back 8.50 dirhams.
+One zone is 4 dirhams, two zones are 6 dirhams, and 3+ zones will set you back 8.50 dirhams.
 Every station has someone working in a booth selling tickets.
 Alternatively, you can buy a ticket from a machine.

 The Marina area is serviced by a tram that’s not directly connected to the metro.
 Rides cost 4 dirhams.
-There’s also the monorail that services the Palm Jumeirah which will cost you 20 dirhams for a one-way ticket or 30 dirhams for a return ticket.
+There’s also the monorail that services the Palm Jumeirah Dubai, which will cost you 20 dirhams for a one-way ticket or 30 dirhams for a return ticket.
 Dubai also has many public buses.

 Despite the many public transportation options, it’ll likely be easier for tourists to use a taxi, Uber or Careem (the local Uber).
 Generally speaking, Dubai taxi fares are roughly 75 cents a minute.
 Remember, it usually won’t take you more than 20-25 mins to get anywhere in Dubai.
-Yes, it would be cheaper to take public transportation, but despite the network, it takes quite a bit of time and you’ll need to do a lot of walking.
+Yes, it would be cheaper to take public transportation, but despite the network, it takes quite a bit of time, and you’ll need to do a lot of walking.
 For example, it could easily take you an hour to get from your hotel in Downtown Dubai to the beach or Marina.
 Taxis are cheaper than Uber/Careem, so always try that option first.